webosbrew/pages/content/pages/rooting/index.md

 Stream PC games with Moonlight?
 That doesn't require root either.

 For many usages, like installing some useful homebrews, root is **NOT** required.
-Using developer mode is enough, and won't have any risk bricking the TV, or lose warranty.
+Using developer mode is enough for most of the time, and not hard to setup either.

 ### Benefits of Rooting